-By the third day I was able to situate them correctly the first time and thus ending up saving makeup time by not even needing to bother with eyeliner.
-In fact, over the next week the lashes softened somewhat, making them easier to apply.
+By the third day, I was able to situate them correctly the first time and thus ended up saving makeup time by not even needing to bother with eyeliner.
+In fact, over the next week, the lashes softened somewhat, making them easier to apply.

 The Look of the Lashes